Camp Tyler to host 1st Fall Festival on Saturday

 East Texas Nature Explorers will be teaching others about nature through exciting games.

-Warm and Fuzzy Creations is offering a free photo booth with photo props, hay bales, and costumes.
+Warm and Fuzzy Creations is offering a free photo booth with props, hay bales, and costumes.

-Pink Pitbull Productions will be offering face painting, henna temporary tattoos, and airbrush temporary tattoos.
+Pink Pitbull Productions is offering face painting, henna temporary tattoos, and airbrush temporary tattoos.

 Funnel Cake Playground will be serving up Deep Fried Oreos, Rice Krispie Treats, Chocolate Covered Pretzels, Candy Kabobs, and Funnel Cakes.